lab1092/blender-manual_ja/manual/materials/special_effects/halo.rst

-You can now animate the texture to move over the billboard, using the :guilabel:`ofsX` value in the :guilabel:`Texture` panel of the MaterialButtons.
+You can now animate the texture to move over the billboard, using the *ofsX* value in the *Texture* panel of the MaterialButtons.
 (You could use a higher resolution for the grid, but if you do you will have to adjust the size of the halos by shrinking them, or they will overlap. (*Dot Matrix display*).